jsmemfault/mds-bridge/README.md

 ### Windows

-- Requires Windows 7 or later
+- Requires Windows 7 or later (Windows 10+ recommended)
+- Visual Studio 2019 or later (for MSVC compiler)
+- CMake 3.15 or later
 - No driver installation required for most HID devices
 - May require administrator privileges for some devices
+- Builds static libraries by default (shared libraries require DLL export annotations)
+- Use vcpkg for dependency management (recommended)
+- Both x64 and ARM64 architectures are supported

 ### macOS